We wanted to pull back the curtain on the inner workings of our company culture and share some of the things that make EF, well, EF.

 From EF staff to EF customers and our global community, driving human connections is our reason for being.
 Everything we do helps people build bridges across borders and cultures, spark mutual understanding and create new opportunities.
 And the impact starts with EF employees.

 We hire smart, engaged, motivated people we’d like to have as friends, not just co-workers.
-There’s a tour consultant who broke the record for the fastest unsupported completion of the Appalachian Trail, a vice president adeptly balancing life as a business leader and a mother of three (soon to be four!), and a senior director who helped create and grow the most comprehensive English proficiency ranking in the world — and that’s just three people out of 46,500.
+There’s a tour consultant who broke the record for the fastest unsupported completion of the Appalachian Trail, a vice president adeptly balancing life as a business leader and a mother of three (soon to be four!), and a senior director who helped create and grow the most comprehensive, big-data analysis of English proficiency in the world — and that’s just three people out of 52,000.

 But our collective staff resume only tells part of the story.
 Summing up the ‘je ne sais quoi’ that’s so characteristic of EFers is tricky without interacting with EF people in person.
 As EF employees, we’re in a relentless pursuit of personal and professional growth — and we like supporting each other along the way.
 We’re a tight-knit bunch and relationships — whether internal or external — are central to EF.